ULL-ESIT-PL-1819/p0-t0-esprima-logging-Alien-97/README.md

 ## Master the Art of the AST and Take Control of Your JS

 See also the video [Master the Art of the AST and Take Control of Your JS][ast].

+Here is another version of the talk at Javascript Israel](https://500tech.com/blog/all/yonatan-mevorach-on-abstract-syntax-trees)
 [Here are the slides](ast-talk-codemotion-170406094223.pdf)

 * <a href="https://astexplorer.net/" target="_blank">astexplorer.net demo</a>